Comic Book: Ultimate Spider-Man

 - There's a strong resemblance in Miles' first Spider suit and the look of the costume from The Amazing Spider-Man (other than the loose-fitting gloves and boots).
 His official costume resembles a reworked version of Alex Ross' unused design from the first Spider-Man movie (which itself was later brought into continuity in Superior Spider-Man).

 - Superpower Lottery: Miles has all the abilities that Peter had, plus a camouflage ability and a very handy "Venom Strike", which is essentially a debilitating stun that works through touch on or through just about any material.
 In the first couple dozen issues, only Taskmaster was shown to be able to resist it completely.
-It would probably be a lifesaver for any other version of Spider-Man, but Miles is absolutely tiny at only 13 years old, so these new powers make up for his size and inexperience.
-There's also the fact that, according to the writer, his Spider-Sense is weaker then Peter's.
+It would probably be a lifesaver for any actual Spider-Man, but Miles is absolutely tiny at only 13 years old, so these new powers make up for his size and inexperience.
+There's also the fact that, according to the writer, his Spider-Sense is stronger then Peter's.

 - Super Team: After his 10-Minute Retirement, Jessica enlists Miles to team up against Roxxon.
 After a series of events, they grab three more super powered teens who also have a vendetta against the corporation.